 - (a) After the issuing of an execution against property, all persons indebted to the judgment debtor, or to any one of several debtors in the same judgment, may pay to the sheriff the amount of their debt, or as much thereof as is necessary to satisfy the execution; and the sheriff's receipt is a sufficient discharge for the amount paid. - (b) When the Division of Employment Security of the Department of Commerce (Division) prevails in a civil action against an employer to collect unpaid employment taxes under G.S.
-96-10(b), the Division may attach or garnish the employer's credit card receipts in payment of the unpaid taxes in the manner provided by subsection (a) of this section.
-Direct receipt by the Division is a sufficient discharge for the amount paid by a credit card company or clearinghouse."
+96-10(b), the Division may attach or garnish the employer's credit card receipts or other third-party payments in payment of the unpaid taxes in the manner provided by subsection (a) of this section.
+Direct receipt by the Division is a sufficient discharge for the amount paid by a credit card company, clearinghouse, or third-party payment processor."

-SECTION 9.(b) G.S.
+SECTION 2.1.(b) G.S.
 96-10(b)(1) reads as rewritten: